Karthikeyadusi/Attendly/README.md

-# Class Compass: Your Smart College Attendance Tracker
+# Attendly: Your Smart College Attendance Tracker

-Class Compass is a modern, AI-powered web application designed to help college students effortlessly track their class attendance, manage their schedule, and stay on top of their academic requirements.
+Attendly is a modern, AI-powered web application designed to help college students effortlessly track their class attendance, manage their schedule, and stay on top of their academic requirements.
 Built with a focus on a seamless mobile-first experience, it leverages AI to simplify setup and provides clear, actionable insights into attendance data.

 ## ✨ Core Features